nitin42/Animated-Timeline/docs/Component.md

 ### `lifecycle`

-Accepts an object with following methods -
+An object with following methods -

 #### `onStart`